jackypanster/fast-agent/doc/ARCHITECTURE.md

 - Status unchanged, all tasks completed.
 The implementation was refactored and expanded upon.

 ## 8. Future Enhancements
-- **Guided Conversation**: Implement the advanced multi-turn conversation logic from the PRD for the `k8s_expert`.
+- **Guided Conversation**: Implement the advanced multi-turn conversation logic from the PRD for the `k8s_expert`, **leveraging the new memory capabilities for true contextual understanding.**
 - **Hierarchical Process**: Explore changing the `Process.sequential` to `Process.hierarchical` for more complex workflows.
 - **Dynamic Tool Selection**: Allow agents to choose from a larger set of tools based on the task.
+- **Leverage Long-Term Memory**: Design specific tests to validate that the crew learns and improves over multiple sessions.